meli-lewis/web-scraping-for-journos/README.md

 **This session will cover:**

+- Why you'd ever want to do this
 - Using third-party Python packages
 - Fetching web pages with Python
 - Navigating the HTML tree